kaltura/kaltura-player-js/docs/error.md

 ## Using Debug Mode to See Explicit Error Messages

 Use the debug mode in the player to view explicit error messages in the console.
-To run the player in debug mode, set `config.logLevel` to `true`.

 > You'll find additional information about debugging and troubleshooting the player [here](./debugging.md).